Esri/geodev-hackerlabs/develop/wab/add_custom_theme/lab.md

 In this lab you will add a custom Theme to Web AppBuilder.

-1. Download the [Hackerlab Theme](HackerlabTheme.zip?raw=true) unzip it and copy the folder to the themes directory for Web AppBuilder (e.g., webappbuilder\client\stemapp\themes).
+1. Download the [Hackerlab Theme](HackerlabTheme.zip?raw=true) unzip it and copy the folder to the themes directory for Web AppBuilder (webappbuilder\client\stemapp\themes).
 Make sure Web AppBuilder isn't running.

-2. Click the HackerlabTheme folder and edit the manifest.json to describe the theme's content as below (e.g., styles, panels, and layouts).
+2. Click the HackerlabTheme folder and edit the manifest.json to describe the theme's content as below (styles, panels, and layouts).
 This informs Web AppBuilder which files to load for the theme.

   ```json
  {